rahulsahay19/rahulsahay19/readme.md

 👋 Hello there!
 I'm a seasoned polyglot developer+architect with a passion for cutting-edge technologies and a knack for building robust and scalable systems. 🚀

 💻💡 With a strong background in system design and microservices architecture, I thrive in challenging environments where innovation and problem-solving are at the forefront.
-I'm a hardcore developer who excels in the Microsoft stack, particularly in .NET Core, and I hold the prestigious Azure Solution Architect certification. 🎓
+I'm a hardcore developer who excels in the Microsoft and Java stack and I hold the prestigious Azure Solution Architect certification. 🎓

 🌐🏢 When it comes to front-end development, I'm an Angular expert, creating dynamic and responsive user interfaces that captivate users.
 I believe in delivering seamless experiences across devices and platforms. 🖥️📱

 🏗️ In addition to my development prowess, I also have a keen eye for infrastructure roles.
 I love working with pipelines, Docker, and Kubernetes to ensure smooth and efficient deployment of applications.
 I'm well-versed in various cloud flavors, including SAAS, PAAS, and IAAS, and can architect solutions that leverage their full potential. ☁️🛠️

-🌱🔧 Spring Boot microservices are another area where I've honed my skills.
-I've designed numerous applications, leveraging the power and flexibility of this framework.
-While my expertise lies primarily in .NET Core, I'm not afraid to explore different technologies to find the best solution for a given problem. 🌱🔧
+🌱🔧 Spring Boot microservices is another my favorite area.
+I've designed numerous applications, leveraging the power and flexibility of this framework. 🌱🔧

 💡💼 In my journey, I've become well-versed in microservices design patterns, understanding how to create scalable, maintainable, and decoupled architectures.
 I believe that clean code and elegant solutions are essential for success in any development endeavor. 💡💼